Muguruza smokes past Cirstea to set up Kerber showdown

 "I'm motivated.
 I have toughest rounds to come.
 I'm just looking forward for it," added Muguruza.

-(Additional reporting by Martyn Herman,; editing by Clare Lovell)
+Additional reporting by Martyn Herman,; editing by Clare Lovell